Policies and Procedures

 Together with principles to follow and a definition, the procedure contains general advice and guidance for dealing with a sudden unexpected death and for inter-agency working.
 Each agency has its own specific guidelines that will complement this procedure.

-MSCB Safeguarding Children and Young People Subjected to Fabricated or Induced Illness Protocol
+GMSP Safeguarding Children and Young People Subjected to Fabricated or Induced Illness Protocol

-MSCB Safeguarding Children and Young People Subjected to Fabricated or Induced Illness Protocol.
+GMSP Safeguarding Children and Young People Subjected to Fabricated or Induced Illness Protocol.

 The fabrication of illness in children is a relatively rare form of abuse.
 Where concerns exist it requires professionals from all agencies to work together at an early stage so that all information available can be evaluated and an understanding of the needs of the child assessed.

-MSCB / MSAB Safeguarding and Gangs Protocol
+MSCB / MSAB Safeguarding and Gangs Protocol (under review)

 Manchester Safeguarding Children Board have worked together with Manchester Safeguarding Adults Board to develop a joint Safeguarding & Gangs Protocol.
 The protocol was finalised March 2013.